No Tags Found!

 Amend(0)

-Regarding leaves, the statutory leaves provided in the Factories Act/ Shops and Commercial Establishments Act/ Plantations Labour Act/ Mine Act, as applicable, are mandatory leaves that should be given to all employees.
+The statutory leaves provided in the Factories Act, Shops and Commercial Establishments Act, Plantations Labour Act, or Mine Act, as applicable, are mandatory leaves that should be given to all employees.

 With regard to performance appraisals, the law is silent, and I do not think there is any law that governs or makes it obligatory for either the employer or employee to undergo an appraisal.
 Therefore, if the management desires that only confirmed staff need to be appraised for their performance, it is acceptable.